ramya-ram/perturb-training/README.md

 * This repository holds the code for human-robot perturbation training.
 * It can be used to run human subject experiments with a simulated robot and with an embodied robot (the PR2).
-* It can also be used to run computational simulations without a human over many domains.
+* It can also be used to run computational simulations without a human over two domains.

 ### How do I get set up? ###